Better Supply Chains for Healthier Farms

 Since agriculture is such a powerful force in this world, why not use it as a tool to do some serious good?

 Improving our agricultural systems provides a solution to many of the problems in our world.
 We can fix nutrient deficiencies, minimize chemical leaching, sequester atmospheric carbon, and so much more.
 And while we help the environment along, the food on our plates is also utterly delicious.

-A large barrier to growing sustainably today is the inadequate supply chains for sustainable farm inputs as compared to the uber efficient petro-chemical agricultural industry.
+A large barrier to growing sustainably today is an inadequate supply chain for sustainable farm inputs as compared to what’s available for the uber efficient petro-chemical agricultural industry.